jcatrysse/redmine_paste_as_wiki_tables/README.md

-Redmine Paste as Textile Tables
+Redmine Paste as Wiki Tables
 ===================================

-This plugin catch paste events, then paste Excel format text (or tab separated text with carriage return) on Clipboard as Textile-style table format.
+This plugin catch paste events, then paste Excel format text (or tab separated text with carriage return) on Clipboard as Wiki-style table format.

 Author
 ------------------------------